comprna/METEORE/README.md

 **About METEORE**

 METEORE provides snakemake pipelines for various tools to detect DNA methylation from Nanopore sequencing reads.
-Additionally, it provides a new predictive model that combines the outputs from the tools to produce a consensus prediction with higher accuracy than the individual tools.
+Additionally, it provides new predictive models (random forest and multiple linear regression) that combine the outputs from the tools to produce a consensus prediction with higher accuracy than the individual tools.

 ----------------------------
 # Table of Contents